dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

 LIST

     dotnet-counters list [-h|--help]

     Display a list of counter names and descriptions, grouped by provider.

     -h, --help
         Show command line help

     Examples:
       > dotnet-counters list

+​
     Showing well-known counters only.
 Specific processes may support additional counters.

-      System.Runtime
-          total-processor-time           Amount of time the process has utilized the CPU (ms) private-memory                 Amount of private virtual memory used by the process (KB) working-set                    Amount of working set used by the process (KB) virtual-memory                 Amount of virtual memory used by the process (KB) gc-total-memory                Amount of committed virtual memory used by the GC (KB) exceptions-thrown-rate         Number of exceptions thrown in a recent 1 minute window (exceptions/min) lock-contention-rate           Number of instances of lock contention on runtime implemented locks in a recent 1 minute window (contentions/min)
+    cpu-usage                    Amount of time the process has utilized the CPU (ms) working-set                  Amount of working set used by the process (MB) gc-heap-size                 Total heap size reported by the GC (MB) gen-0-gc-count               Number of Gen 0 GCs / sec gen-1-gc-count               Number of Gen 1 GCs / sec gen-2-gc-count               Number of Gen 2 GCs / sec exception-count              Number of Exceptions / sec
-      Microsoft.AspNet
-          request-rate                   Number of requests handled in a recent one second interval (requests/sec) request-latency                Time to respond to a request, averaged over all requests in a recent one second interval (ms)

 MONITOR